-Inside the Turbulent Romantic History of Teen Mom's Kailyn Lowry
+Inside the Romantic History of Teen Mom 2's Kailyn Lowry

 Farrah Abraham has her share of detractors.
 Jenelle Evans too.
 But if Kailyn Lowry had to wager, she'd guess she's the most bullied of the Teen Mom franchise.

-"I think some of it has to do with being outspoken," the 26-year-old Delaware resident opined to Us Weekly this winter.
+"I think some of it has to do with being outspoken," the 27-year-old Delaware resident opined to Us Weekly in 2018.
 "Some of it has to do with being misunderstood and a lot of it is the judgment of the fact that all my children have different fathers.
 People comment on my weight and body and my kids' fathers the most."

 And though the Teen Mom 2 standout appears unabashedly confident and secure on-air, she admits that fending off haters does take a toll.
-Said the mom to 8-year-old Isaac (with ex-boyfriend Jo Rivera), 4-year-old Lincoln (with former husband Javi Marroquin) and 9-month-old Lux (with former love Chris Lopez), "It makes me second-guess every move I make, diminishes any confidence I may or may not have left and causes me to stay guarded at all times."
+Said the mom to 10-year-old Isaac Rivera (with ex-boyfriend Jo Rivera), 6-year-old Lincoln Marroquin (with former husband Javi Marroquin) and 2-year-old Lux Lowry (with on-and-off love Chris Lopez), "It makes me second-guess every move I make, diminishes any confidence I may or may not have left and causes me to stay guarded at all times."

-Particularly with her slightly battered heart.
-On Monday night's episode of Teen Mom 2, the reality vet appeared to introduce viewers to girlfriend Dominique Potter.
-After serving as Lowry's plus-one to a New Jersey-based hurricane benefit held by Rivera's family, Potter held hands with the mom of three as they drove back to Delaware and discussed a text she received inquiring about their relationship status.

-"I don't know how to answer that," Lowry admitted.
-"How do I answer that?"

-She didn't.
-But she's clearing things up now, tweeting shortly after the episode aired, "I'm not dating anyone."
-And while the missives that followed could be construed as some subtle shading toward her former paramour ("Literally everyone told me so," she wrote in one, adding, "I'm not always the best judge of character so when my friends tell me someone's intentions don't seem genuine I NEED TO LISTEN,") a Mar.
-21 note couldn't have been more apparent.
-Sharing a message she received from one dubious suitor, she wrote, "Reason 742 i will never date again."

-Considering all that she's been through, such a hyperbolic statement seems fair.
+But she's not about to let this moment be anything but celebratory.
+"We're confirming the news, baby #4 is coming soon!" she Teen Mom 2 standout and podcast host shared on Instagram last week.
+"I'm almost 16 weeks pregnant & it's been a rough few months this time around.
+I've had nausea, morning sickness, and absolutely no energy.
+This week I'm starting to feel a bit better and I'm really hoping it stays this way!"

+Even if the constant nausea and exhaustion returns, though, there's little that can damper her excitement.
+Because already a champ at juggling three boys, Lowry has been open about her desire for an even larger family (her starting five, as she put it).

 Even before landing on 16 and Pregnant with high school love Rivera in 2010, the teenager had been put through the relationship ringer.
 In her 2016 book, Hustle & Heart, she detailed losing her virginity in eighth grade outside on a sidewalk for lack of a more suitable place, then being pressured to have sex at 15 by a boyfriend who vowed to wear a condom.
 (She alleged he slipped it off without telling her.)

 On her 16th birthday, "under strong pressure from our parents, I had an abortion," she continued.
 "It shattered me.
 For months I was left in a cloud of depression, confused and disappointed by life to an extent no high school sophomore should ever feel.
 My heart was trying to lead me to love, but by sixteen it had only sent me down the rockiest and most painful paths."